 Attain a greater appreciation of the Sciences of Tajwid

-Sheikh Ammar Shahin was born in Cairo, Egypt where he began his Islamic training at a young age under the supervision of his father who was the sheikh of their village.
+Ammar Shahin was born in Cairo, Egypt where he began his Islamic training at a young age under the supervision of his father who was the sheikh of their village.
 He memorized the Qur’an at the age of twelve in various modes of recitation.
-He continued his Islamic education, graduating from the Institute for Preparation of Preachers with a B.A. in Islamic studies and earning an associates degree from al-Forqan institute.
-He then traveled to the United States in 1999 where he earned his B.S. in Computer Engineering.
-He then returned to Egypt where he completed his Islamic education by studying with some of the top scholars in the country, receiving from them ijazaat (licenses) in the various Islamic sciences, including ijazah to teach and narrate the Shaafi’ madhaab.
-He also will graduate from Azhar University this year
+He continued his Islamic education, graduating from the Institute for Preparation of Preachers with a diploma in Islamic studies as well as studying at Al-Forqan Institute.
+He then traveled to the United States in 1999 where he studied computer engineering.
+He continued to study with many scholars, receiving from them ijazaat (licenses) in various Islamic sciences.
+His studies included studying the Maliki madhhab.
+He also pursued a B.A. at Al-Azhar University in the Islamic Sciences and Arabic language, and received a B.A. and M.A. at the Islamic University of Minnesota in Islamic Studies.
+He has been an Imam in various mosques across the United States, and currently he is the Imam at the Islamic Center of Davis.